project-ai101/llm-cluster-perf/README.md

 ```
    Performance Results:
 ```
 Managed to be able to run batch size of 24.
-The performance increased 28.8% with respect batch size 20.
+The performance increased 28.8% with respect to batch size 20 in test 2.1.

 | Batch Size | Token Throughput (tokens/second) |
 |------------|----------------------------------|